4. Commonly Used Classes in the Java

 public static void main(String arg[]){

-// open the file for reading
+// open the file in read mode

 try{